shyanyong/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all medications using the `list` command.
 Multiple medications in the list.

-   1. Test case: `delete --medication "Doxazosin"`<br>
+   1. Test case: `delete 1"`<br>
-      Expected: Doxazosin is deleted from the list.
-Details of the deleted medication shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: Aspirin is deleted from the list.
+Details of the deleted medication shown in the Result Display.

-   1. Test case: `delete --medication "Watsons"`<br>
+   1. Test case: `delete 9`<br>
       Expected: No medication is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the Result Display.
+List Display remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...`<br>
       Expected: Similar to previous.